bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 Global options have both long-form and single character abbreviations:

 -------------------------------  ---------------------------------
-`--verbose|-v`                   Requests that the CLI output additional information
+`--verbose|-v`                   Toggle to output additional information
                                  for each command.
 Most commands will
                                  output the JSON request and the response sent to the bitmarkd.

-`--network|-n NETWORK`           Determines which network the
+`--network|-n NETWORK`           Thenetwork the
-                                 command will be sent to from these
+                                 command will be sent to, from these
                                  values:
                                  * `bitmark`, the live network, which uses live BTC or LTC to pay for transactions.
                                  * `testing`, a network for testing newly developed programs, which uses testnet coins to pay for transactions.
                                  * `local`, a special case for running a regression test network on the loopback interface.

-`--connection|-c NUMBER`         Requests that one of the other
+`--connection|-c NUMBER`         A
-                                 connections listed in the
+                                 connection listed in the
-                                 configuration file be used, instead
-                                 of defaulting to the first one.
+                                 configuration file that should be used, instead of defaulting to the first one.

-`--identity|-i NAME`             Overrides the default identity to allow
+`--identity|-i NAME`             An account to run commands as.
-                                 running commands as another account.
                                  See "Options: identity" for more details.

-`--password|-p PASSWORD`         Supplies a password, primarily for regeression testing scripts.
+`--password|-p PASSWORD`         A password, primarilyused  for regeression testing scripts.
 It is
                                  not recommended for normal use, as the password will be left in the command history and be viewable by process
                                  display commands such as `top` and `ps`.

-`--use-agent|-u EXECUTABLE`      Accesses password
+`--use-agent|-u EXECUTABLE`      Access to a password
                                  stored in a password manager.
 See "Options: agent program" for more details.

-`--zero-agent-cache|-z`          Prepends a `--clear` to the argument list of
+`--zero-agent-cache|-z`          Toggle to prepend a `--clear` to the argument list of
                                  the `--use-agent` command, to force
                                  the password manager to re-prompt for
                                  the password.